mitchellh/terraform-provider-multispace/README.md

 HashiCorp project and is not supported by HashiCorp.
 This was created on my personal time for personal use cases.

+## Features

+  * Cascading create/destroy of multiple Terraform workspaces in dependency order.

+  * Automatic retry of failed plans or applies within a workspace.

 ## Usage

 The example below cascades applies and destroys across multiple workspaces.